Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 They will not receive any requests or notifications prompting them to create the matching connector.
 They must do this autonomously and independently.

-3. Scaleway detects that two matching peering connectors have been created, and automatically carries out a compatibility check.
-This entails verifying that the Private Networks of the two VPCs do not contain any overlapping CIDR blocks.
+9. Scaleway detects that two matching peering connectors have been created, and automatically carries out a compatibility check to ensure the Private Networks of the two VPCs do not contain any overlapping CIDR blocks.

 • If the two VPCs are compatible, both connectors go into Peered status, and the peering connection is created.

-• If the two VPCs have overlapping CIDR blocks, both connectors go into Conflict state.
+• If the two VPCs have overlapping CIDR blocks, both connectors go into Conflict status.
 They cannot be peered until you resolve the conflict.

-4. Create custom routes in the route table of each peered VPC, to establish rules for routing traffic for the IP ranges you specify, across the peering connection.
+Once both connectors are in a Peered status, you must add custom routes to the route table of each peered VPC to establish rules for routing traffic for the IP ranges you specify, across the peering connection.

 Creating custom routes is an essential step for facilitating the flow of traffic across the peering connection.
 Traffic will not be routed between the peered VPCs automatically or via any auto-created, managed routes.